TRI02-SI/AlarmClock/README.md

 For each alarm give a delete button to delete the alarm When the user deletes an alarm make sure it “does not alerts the user

+**Approach followed in the project****
+When an user sets the alarm using setalarm function, new alarm will be added in the upcoming alarm list.
+If user wants to delete the alarm he/she can delete particular alarm using delete alarm function.